Yi-LingT/Supply-Chain-Data-Analytics-Portfolio/README.md

-# Yi-Ling Tsai - Supply Chain Data Analytics
+# Yi-Ling Tsai - Data Analyst

 ## About
 Hi, I'm Yi-Ling!
 I hold a MITx MicroMasters in Supply Chain Analytics and a Master’s in Supply Chain Management (STEM) from The University of Texas at Dallas.
 My academic background, combined with hands-on experience as a Data Analyst at HP Inc., has equipped me with strong data analytical skills.